 Dr. Delaplane attributes a few factors to the sudden decline in honeybees.
 One is "the results of global mixing of organisms.
 It's very easy for somebody to travel to France and bring a honeybee queen back and use it to re-queen one of their beehives back home.
 It's illegal, but it happens quite a bit.
 It's very easy to imagine how new viruses and parasites can be transported around the world that way.
 I think that is one of the leading things.
 We've had decades of that with beekeepers traveling around the world and bringing back bees and restocking their hives with a queen from Timbuktu or something.
-It's not the bees, per se, it's the viruses they accidentally introduce that way."
+It's not the bees, per se, it's the viruses they accidentally introduce that way.

 One of these parasites is the Varroa mite, which Dr. Zachary Huang of Michigan State University studies.
-"I study how to control mites, which is a major pest, probably the number one," said Dr. Huang.
+"I study how to control mites, which is a major pest, probably the number one," explains Dr. Huang.
 "They basically suck the blood from bees.
 It's like a tick.
 In sucking the blood from bees, it also transmits other viruses that make the bees sick.
 The bees get immunological disease just like the HIV virus and they lose resistance to other diseases."

 "Right now there are very few feral bee populations, bees that are not managed.
 They're slowly coming back.
 But almost 90% of the bees that you see on the flowers are managed.
 There used to be a lot of wild bees, but the mite came in and wiped out everybody.
 That's why we rely on managed populations right now for pollination."

 Feed the Bees

 What homeowners can do is use their landscapes to feed local bee populations.
-Dr. Huang suggested, "Plant flowers that could provide bees with nectar and pollen.
+Dr. Huang suggests, "Plant flowers that could provide bees with nectar and pollen.
 In general, that would increase the biodiversity for other bees, not just honeybees."
-He continued, "If you have a lot of flowers, native or not, they provide nectar and pollen.
+He continues, "If you have a lot of flowers, native or not, they provide nectar and pollen.
 Unfortunately, we are so hooked up with keeping a nice green lawn, which doesn't really do much ecologically.
 It doesn't really do anything for bees and other organisms."

 So what does support bees?
-Dr. Delaplane emphasized creating uninterrupted bloom on your property.
-"The real kicker for trying to improve your property for bees is to have an unbroken succession of bloom all season long.
+Dr. Delaplane emphasizes creating uninterrupted bloom on your property: "The real kicker for trying to improve your property for bees is to have an unbroken succession of bloom all season long.
 They depend very heavily on having a lot of stuff flowering in mid-summer because that's the time of year that they're producing next year's queens.
-That's the real key there is to try to time your planting calendar so that there's always something blooming on your property."
+Try to time your planting calendar so that there's always something blooming on your property.

-"Here in Georgia, we have a real dearth in June, July and August," said Dr. Delaplane.
-"Most of the blooming plants are spring.
+"Here in Georgia, we have a real dearth in June, July and August.
+Most of the blooming plants are spring.
 What that means for a homeowner is you make note of those times in your calendar that are naturally short on flowering plants, and try to fill in the deficiencies.
 A good candidate is sunflower.
-Sunflower is a mid-summer bloom.
+Sunflower is a midsummer bloom.
 You can plant it and other times there's not a lot of other things blooming.
 Some of your sages are midsummer blooms.
-Crepe myrtle is a midsummer bloom."
+Crepe myrtle is a midsummer bloom.

 Dr. Huang mentions that even vegetable gardens can help feed bees.
-He said, "If you have mostly greens, of course it doesn't help much, but if you have other plants that produce flowers that would help, too.
-A lot of crucifer plants, cabbage and stuff, produce flowers.
+"If you have mostly greens, of course it doesn't help much, but if you have other plants that produce flowers that would help, too.
+A lot of cruciferous plants, like cabbage, produce flowers.
 Broccoli only when producing seeds in the later stage.
 Lettuce doesn't help, but in general even just a vegetable garden is still better than none, because even if it's not flowering, it still provides a home for caterpillars and stuff, which provide food for wasps."

 "As far as nesting sites go for honeybees and other bees, bees like to have lands that are kind of undisturbed for the long term.
-A good example of this is a fence row or a hedge that goes for years and years without being mowed, or run over, or destroyed," said Dr. Delaplane.
-"Bees love hedge rows," he continued.
-"The longer they last, the more species-rich they get with flowering plants.
-In Europe, they have a longstanding history of putting hedge rows in between their fields, in England and Ireland.
+A good example of this is a fence row or a hedge that goes for years and years without being mowed, or run over, or destroyed," points out Dr. Delaplane.
+"Bees love hedgerows.
+The longer they last, the more species-rich they get with flowering plants.
+In Europe, they have a longstanding history of putting hedgerows in between their fields, in England and Ireland.
 It's one of the best things you can do for pollinators, because it creates little islands in a habitat that may otherwise be rather unfriendly.
-Hedge rows with long-lasting plants is a good strategy for pollinators as well."
+Hedgerows with long-lasting plants is a good strategy for pollinators as well."

-The immatures are developing underground and you won't see them for several months.
+"The immatures are developing underground and you won't see them for several months.
 They're quite simple.
 Each one of them is just a simple borough that goes down into the ground.
 It's a dead-end tunnel.
 It gives a false appearance of being a colony because you see so many of these bees flying back and forth but they're not a colony.
 Their holes are not interconnected.
 Each one is its own little apartment, so to speak.
-The analogy is better to think of an apartment complex rather than a colony, because you have a bunch of individual females that are each of them nesting in their own hole."
+The analogy is better to think of an apartment complex rather than a colony, because you have a bunch of individual females that are each of them nesting in their own hole.

-"Most people, when they see these things, they freak out and they try to get spray and kill the bees; what I'm saying is: don't do that," said Dr. Delaplane.
-"These bees are very gentle.
+"Most people, when they see these things, they freak out and they try to get spray and kill the bees; what I'm saying is: don't do that.
+These bees are very gentle.
 They don't sting.
 They're active for just a few days out of the year.
 During that active period they're extremely good pollinators.
-When you notice these sites, just kind of make a mental note of it, and try to not destroy it.
+When you notice these sites, just make a mental note of it, and try to not destroy it.
 Don't plow it.
 Don't disk it.
 Don't drive over it.
 Don't bulldoze it.
 Try to keep it there.
 It will last a long, long time.
 That's one no-brainer.
-If you know where the bees are already nesting, just kind of let them be," he said.
+If you know where the bees are already nesting, just let them be."

 Be an Urban Beekeeper